Booodaness/Booodaness/README.md

 ## About

-- Mathematical Physics student at the University of Waterloo (Batch of '26)
+- Mathematical Physics student at the University of Waterloo (1A Term)

 - Blogger at [Tempus Spatium](https://booodaness.github.io/tempus-spatium/)